Adenostoma fasciculatum: Phytochemistry

 Chamise contains terpenoids, which include the monoterpenoids hydroquinone and geranial, the diterpenoids thalianol and thaliandiol, and the triterpenoids 7α-hydroxybaruol and glutinol.
 Steroids like suberosol and campesterol also exist within the plant.
 Various chemicals like p-coumaric acid, ferulic acid, syringic acid, vanillic acid, p-hydroxybenzoic acid and arbutin have been identified within the plant.
 Furthermore, umbelliferone and phlorizin were found.
 An unknown triterpenoid known as 7α-hydroxybaruol was first discovered in this plant.

 Taxonomy

 Chamise is a member of the Rose family (Rosaceae), within the genus Adenostoma.
 The only other species in the genus is red-shanks (Adenostoma sparsifolium), which grows taller, has red-brown bark, and un-clustered, larger leaves.
 Phylogenetic analysis places Adenostoma closest to Chamaebatiaria and Sorbaria, and suggests tentative placement in the subfamily Spiraeoideae, tribe Sorbarieae.

 Buckbrush (Ceanothus cuneatus) may be confused with chamise, as they both have profuse white flowers and are common in chaparral habitats.

 Etymology and nomenclature

+The Spanish common name chamizo, from which the English common name chamise is derived, is one of several similar plant names given to shrub species native to the Southwestern United States, Mexico, and other parts of Latin America.
+The word is derived from Spanish chamiza, in turn derived from Portuguese or Galician chamiça, words referring to "brushwood" or "kindling", and ultimately derived from Portuguese or Galician chama, meaning "flame".
+The common names refer to the flammable nature of such shrubs.
+The shrub's other English-language common name, "greasewood", refers to the dense clusters of leaves that become oily in hot weather.

-The oily leaves and twigs gave rise to the common name "greasewood."
-The name fasciculatum originates from the clustered (fascicled) leaves on the plant.
+The name Adenostoma comes from Greek, meaning "glandular mouth," referring to the hypanthium ring gland.
+The species epithet fasciculatum originates from the clustered (fascicled) leaves on the plant.